 I would like you to keep something else in mind.
 The last thing anyone wants to do is to go through their stored food, medicine, and supplies during the first month following an outage or attack.
 If you don’t know how long the event is going to last, prepare for the worst and start rationing from the get go.
 Make sure you have a way to hide what you have and also to defend it.
 You are going to want your preps to last.

 Most important, keep your barter items separate from your working stock.
-Had you though about that?
+Had you thought about that?

 The Final Word